joakimlindblad/FuzzConn/README.md

     \> mex ift.cc

 I have tried my best to stay faithfull to the descriptions in the references below.
-Do use on too large image; the code is more aimed at pedagogic use than speed.
+Do not use on too large images; the code is more aimed at pedagogic use than speed.

 / Joakim